TylerLeonhardt/AutoRest-PowerShell-Nodejs-Demo/README.md

 ### FDIC

 I got this from the [official FDIC API docs page](https://banks.data.fdic.gov/docs/)!
-The only modification was changing the `server.url` since I downloaded the files.
+The only modification was changing the `server.url` since I downloaded the files and merging the files into 1 file.

 #### PowerShell